Great St Bernard Hospice: Memorial

 In June 1800, Napoleon Bonaparte ordered a monumental tomb to be built at the Hospice for Louis Desaix (killed at the Battle of Marengo), even though Desaix had not crossed the Alps with the armée de réserve.
 His body rested at Milan from 1800 to 1805, when it was buried at the hospice in the presence of Louis-Alexandre Berthier representing the emperor.
 A commemorative monument set up there in a chapel was moved in 1829, so that Desaix now lies anonymous under an altar dedicated to Saint Faustina.

 In popular culture

 The monastery is the setting for one chapter in the 1857 Charles Dickens novel Little Dorrit, wherein some cold travellers and their mules spend the night, and are compared to some frozen unidentified dead bodies in the mortuary, which had been recovered from the mountain by the Fathers.
 The dogs and some outlying refuge shelters maintained by the monks are also mentioned.
 Dickens visited the place and saw the mortuary in 1846, and described it in a letter to his friend and biographer John Forster dated 6 September 1846.
 The Swedish writer and reformer Fredrika Bremer also visited the Hospice, and recorded her experience in vol. 1 of Life in the Old World (English trans. by Mary Howitt, 1860).
+The monastery also is referred to in the 8th stanza of Henry Longfellow's 'Excelsior'.
+The Croatian writer and journalist Marija Jurić Zagorka mentions Hospice in her novel Jadranka.